 6 Reasons to Consider Email as a Strategy for Interacting with the Blog

-Currently, many foreign bloggers have begun to pay increased attention to the media – e-mail, as a way to communicate with readers.
+Many foreign bloggers have begun to pay increased attention to the media – email- to communicate with readers.

-In fact, the email never went away – it just returned to the radar of many bloggers, after having been absent for the past few years in favor of other media (intermediaries), such as RSS feeds.
+The Email never went away – it just returned to the radar of many bloggers after being absent for the past few years in favor of other media (intermediaries), such as RSS feeds.

-I started experimenting with e-mail after some of my relatives asked me how they could get photo updates on my blog.
-My story about RSS feeds obviously puzzled them.
-As soon as I added an email subscription option, they immediately subscribed.
+I started experimenting with email after some of my relatives asked me how they could get photo updates on my blog.
+My story about RSS feeds puzzled them.
+However, as soon as I added an email subscription option, they immediately subscribed.

-If, as a way to access information on the site, you only offer a subscription via RSS, then you deliberately exclude members of my family and, probably, many other people too.
+If, as a way to access information on the site, you only offer a subscription via RSS, then you deliberately exclude members of my family and, probably, many others too.

 I do not want to say that the purpose of this post is to write off the RSS subscription.
-This is an amazing technology and it is still very important for the site.
-It also attracts traffic, contributes to making money, strengthens the brand, etc. All I want to say to bloggers is to turn your eyes to email again.
+This is an amazing technology, and it is still very important for the site.
+It also attracts traffic, contributes to making money, strengthens the brand, etc. I want to tell bloggers to turn their eyes to email again.
 The presence of several points of contact with readers enhances the ability and desire to make the site even better.

 RSS feed, of course, gives traffic, but it is less.
-And this is understandable because most subscribers read the blog content in their readers.
+And this is understandable because most subscribers read the blog content to their readers.

-Another positive thing on the day of the newsletter is the fact that visitors click on advertisements a little more often.
-It was a surprise for me because I thought that subscribers who visit the site every week turn a blind eye to advertising, but the CTR (click-through rate) on AdSense ads on the days of the newsletter mailing is rising.
-Below is a screenshot of the dynamics of changes in AdSense total revenue on a blog (the jumps are obvious).
+Another positive thing on the day of the newsletter is that visitors click on advertisements a little more often.
+It surprised me because I thought subscribers who visit the site every week ignore advertising, but the CTR (click-through rate) on AdSense ads on the days of the newsletter mailing is rising.
+Below is a screenshot of changes in AdSense’s total revenue dynamics on a blog (the jumps are obvious).

 On the days of the newsletter distribution, not only does AdSense revenue increase, but other monetization strategies also work well, for example:

 Advertising posts.
 I experimented several times by posting a blog post about a product that I advertised and posting an email.
 In each case, the mailing reached the goal without much effort.
-So, I believe that the most effective promotions work in the case when you write on the blog and do the newsletter – without e-mail you just waste time.
+So, the most effective promotions work when you write on the blog and do the newsletter – without email, you just waste time.

 Release products.
-If you have your own product that you would like to sell, then using email to advertise products is more than a useful way to promote.
-Again, posting a review on your blog and sending it by e-mail (and somewhere else, such as Twitter) can increase the number of sales in the future, but e-mail is crucial in sales promotion.
+If you want to sell a product, then using Email to advertise products is more than a useful way to promote.
+Again, posting a review on your blog and sending it by email (and somewhere else, such as Twitter) can increase the number of sales in the future, but email is crucial in sales promotion.

-Selling direct advertising.
-Several times I sold advertising space to direct advertisers in my e-mail list and as a result, I received very good feedback from customers.
-An advertising campaign was conducted to promote one well-known computer brand and, according to company statistics, the most effective days in terms of sales were the days when the newsletter was sent.
+I was selling direct advertising.
+Several times, I sold advertising space to direct advertisers in my email list and received very good customer feedback.
+For example, an advertising campaign was conducted to promote one well-known computer brand and, according to company statistics, the most effective sales days were when the newsletter was sent.

-There is something in a regular e-mail list that makes visitors feel more connected with you.
-It is difficult to explain, but for some reason, it seems to me that getting a good e-mail message is more effective than reading a good post in the RSS reader.
+There is something in a regular email list that makes visitors feel more connected with you.
+It is difficult to explain, but for some reason, it seems that getting a good email message is more effective than reading a good post in the RSS reader.
 Everything is somehow more personal, especially.

-Perhaps this is due to the fact that RSS feeds are usually read in RSS readers, where there are hundreds of competing publications, or because the email is hidden from prying eyes, or simply because the visitor shares his personal information during registration.
+Perhaps this is because RSS feeds are usually read by RSS readers, where there are hundreds of competing publications, because the Email is hidden from prying eyes, or simply because the visitor shares his personal information during registration.
 I would not want to “shine” in public places.

 I do not know why, but every week I receive emails in which people thank me for doing the newsletter for them.
-No one ever thanked me for the RSS feed …
+However, no one ever thanked me for the RSS feed …

-Bulletins that I send out do more than drive traffic and help make money — they make people feel that they belong.
-To receive the newsletter by e-mail you need to register, i.e. become members of the “family”, and this is reflected in the messages they send me and in which they talk about “our site.”
+Bulletins I send out do more than drive traffic and help make money — they make people feel they belong.
+To receive the newsletter by email, you need to register, i.e., become members of the “family,” This is reflected in the messages they send me and in which they talk about “our site.”

 Yeah!
 It’s true.
-You won’t believe me whatever I say.
+You won’t believe whatever I say.
 But you will straight away believe in stats.
-One of my blogs right now has a total of 340,784 subscribers, and out of the 223,081 have subscribed by email, and the remaining – 117,703 visitors have subscribed via the RSS feed.
+One of my blogs now has 340,784 subscribers, and out of the 223,081 who have subscribed by Email, the remaining – 117,703 visitors have subscribed via the RSS feed.
 The ratio is almost 2: 1.
-Although this ratio will vary from site to site (depending on the niche), I still think that on most blogs this rate will be similar, except, perhaps, for sites with a more technical/social orientation.
+Although this ratio will vary from site to site (depending on the niche), I still think that on most blogs, this rate will be similar, except, perhaps, for sites with a more technical/social orientation.

-Even for one second, you thought that is gone then you are making a joke out of yourself.
-Emails are and will be the best way to communicate in pa rofessional manner.
-In addition to this using emails as a tool to communicate with your audience then it will be cherrt on top for you.
-Solving user queries using emails will help you get a more loyal audience on your blog or website.
-Sending and receiving mails can strengthen your relationship with daily visitors to your site.
-If you are not using emails than what are you waiting for and start using mail now.
+Even for one second, you thought about what went; then, you were joking.
+Emails are and will be the best way to communicate professionally.
+In addition to this, using emails as a tool to communicate with your audience will be the cherry on top for you.
+Solving user queries using emails will help you get a loyal audience on your blog or website.
+Sending and receiving emails can strengthen your relationship with visitors to your site daily.
+If you are not using emails, what are you waiting for?
+Start using mail now.